uber-go/fx/config/README.md

   `NewProviderGroup("global", provider1, provider2)`, first `provider1` will be
   checked and if there is no value, it will return `provider2.Get()`.

-* `NewStaticProvider(data interface{})` is very useful provider for testing, you can pass create custom maps and use them as configs instead of loading from files.
+* `NewStaticProvider(data interface{})` is very a useful wrapper for testing, you can pass custom maps and use them as configs instead of loading them from files.

 ## Loader